 The Saint Louis University Student Government Association seconded the Faculty Senate’s no confidence sentiments on Oct.
-31. SGA declared no confidence in President Lawrence Biondi, S.J. and Vice President for Academic Affairs Manoj Patankar.
+31 by declaring no confidence in President Lawrence Biondi, S.J. and Vice President for Academic Affairs Manoj Patankar.
 The senators voted 38 in favor and zero against, with one voter abstaining.

-The vote comes just a day after the vote of no confidence made by the Faculty Senate, and following weeks of controversy within the school concerning the current administration and its relationship with the rest of the school.
+The statement comes just a day after the vote of no confidence made by the Faculty Senate and follows weeks of controversy within the university concerning the current administration and its relationship with the rest of the community.

 Multiple senators felt that including a list of grievances directly with the bill left an opportunity for criticism on the basis of the factual value of the statements made.
 The legislative committee involved in drafting the bill defended the accuracy of the grievances, claiming that all of the points had been fact-checked multiple times over.